RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 The right of publicity,
 also known by far too many other names
-(personality rights, celebrity rights, publicity rights, appropriation of name or likeness) is the right of an individual to control the commercial use of his or her name, image, likeness, or other unequivocal aspects of one's identity.
+(personality rights, celebrity rights, publicity rights, appropriation of name, image, or likeness) is the right of an individual to control the commercial use of his or her name, image, likeness, or other unequivocal aspects of one's identity.